mssfoobar/docs/docs/40_modules/95_ptmgr/Getting Started/1_prerequisite.md

 ![Sys-admin](sys-admin.png)

 6. You have created a new client in AOH-IAMS.
-Go to the `Credentials` tab in the client details page and take note of the client id and client secret which will be needed in UNH deployment.
+Go to the `Credentials` tab in the client details page and take note of the client id and client secret which will be needed in PTMGR deployment.

 ![Client Secret](client_secret.png)

-## Keycloak user with Email and FCM token attributes
+## Keycloak user with FCM token attributes

 :::note
 Generating an FCM token is outside the scope of UNH.
 For more information on generating an FCM token from a mobile